TACC/Core-CMS/README.md

 - [Core CMS Custom], the new solution for extensions of the [Core CMS] project
 - [Core Portal Deployments], private repository that facilitates deployments of [Core Portal] images via [Camino] and Jenkins

-## Project Customization

-To work on a new or existing website, read [Project Customization].

 ## Project Architecture

 | directory | contents |